 After she woke up, she was a little confused – we suspect Kizzie might have been imagining some pink bunny rabbits and purple squirrels!
 But it wasn’t long before she was ready to go home.

 She is now about 10 days post-op, and is doing great!
-(These are pictures of her resting and healing at home) And the best part is that her mom reports she hasn’t had to wear her cone collar!
+(These are pictures of her resting and healing at home).
+We think our laser therapy for dogs protocol may have helped too!
+And the best part is that her mom reports she hasn’t had to wear her cone collar!
 Every time she feels a little itchy or like she wants to lick, she gets her sweat-shirt put on and that has protected her incisions – way to go, Kizzie!